Mastering Speed: Interval Workouts & Pacing Strategies for Faster Running

 The mental side-step

-The “Progressive Pace” interval session – designed for runners who have a recent 5 km time and a basic understanding of their own RPE.
+The “Progressive Pace” interval session, built for runners with a recent 5 km result and a sense of their own RPE.

 PhaseDurationEffort (RPE)Recovery